Sphax5117/pyfort-amel-tom-int1/README.md

 - **Friday, December 20th**
   Integrated all the individual functions into the final program and started the final tests and improvements.

+- **Vacations !**
+  We took some time for ourselves :)

+- **Sunday, January 3rd**
+  Final call between Amel and Tom to ensure everything is alright and correct the minor bugs that were left.

 ---

 ## Task Distribution